 FAO Food Price Index

-The FAO Food Price Index is a measure of the monthly change in international prices of a basket of food commodities.
-It consists of the average of five commodity group price indices, weighted with the average export shares of each of the groups for 2002-2004.
-For more detailed information (in all languages) please see the special feature article of the November 2013 issue of the Food Outlook.
-An expanded version of the article, which contains more technical background is available in English only.
+The FAO Food Price Index (FFPI) is a measure of the monthly change in international prices of a basket of food commodities.
+It consists of the average of five commodity group price indices weighted by the average export shares of each of the groups over 2014-2016.
+A feature article published in the June 2020 edition of the Food Outlook presents the revision of the base period for the calculation of the FFPI and the expansion of its price coverage, to be introduced from July 2020.
+A November 2013 article contains technical background on the previous construction of the FFPI.

 * Unlike for other commodity groups, most prices utilized in the calculation of the FAO Meat Price Index are not available when the FAO Food Price Index is computed and published; therefore, the value of the Meat Price Index for the most recent months is derived from a mixture of projected and observed prices.
 This can, at times, require significant revisions in the final value of the FAO Meat Price Index which could in turn influence the value of the FAO Food Price Index.